scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 Relative Components Analysis (RCA)

-`RCA` learns a full rank Mahalanobis distance metric based on a weighted sum of in-class(only utilizes the instances share the similarity) covariance matrices.
+`RCA` learns a full rank Mahalanobis distance metric based on a weighted sum of in-chunklets (see below for the definition of chunklets) covariance matrices.
 It applies a global linear transformation to assign large weights to relevant dimensions and low weights to irrelevant dimensions.
 Those relevant dimensions are estimated using "chunklets", subsets of points that are known to belong to